 Penrose Cardiac, Thoracic and Vascular Surgery is a leader in blood conservation.
 Meticulous attention to all aspects of blood conservation enables Penrose

 Cardiothoracic Surgery to offer cardiac surgery with transfusion rates below the national average.
-Both Dr. Beggs and Dr. Mehall have experience
+Dr. Mehall has experience

 performing cardiac surgery on Jehovah’s Witnesses.